utPLSQL/utPLSQL/docs/userguide/expectations.md

 - nested table/varray types

 ### Notes on comparison of compound data
 - Compound data can contain elements of any data-type.
-This includes blob, clob, object type, nested table, varray or nested-cursor.
+This includes blob, clob, object type, nested table, varray or even a nested-cursor within a cursor.
 - Cursors, nested table and varray types are compared as **ordered lists of elements**.
 If order of elements differ, expectation will fail.
-- Comparison of compound data does not currently support data-type check on attribute/column level.
-This might be changed in the future.
+- Comparison of compound data is data-type aware.
+So a column `ID NUMBER` in a cursor is not the same as `ID VARCHAR2(100)`, even if they both hold the same numeric values.
 - Comparison of cursor columns containing `DATE` will only compare date part **and ignore time** by default.
 See [Comparing cursor data containing DATE fields](#comparing-cursor-data-containing-date-fields) to check how to enable date-time comparison in cursors.
 - To compare nested table/varray type you need to convert it to `anydata` by using `anydata.convertCollection()`
 - To compare object type you need to convert it to `anydata` by using `anydata.convertObject()`